objcio/articles/2014-12-10-debugging-checklist.md

 @end
 ```

 The nice thing about the above code is that you can now safely construct an `attributedString`.
 You could write `[@"John" attributedString]`, but you can also send this message to nil (`[nil attributedString]`) and rather than a crash, you get a nil result.
-For more background, see Graham Lee's article on inverting messaging.
+For some more ideas about this, see Graham Lee's article on [reversing the polarity of the message flow](http://www.sicpers.info/2014/10/reversing-the-polarity-of-the-message-flow/)

-TODO link
+If you want to capture more constraints that need to be true (e.g. a parameter should always be a certain class) you can use [`NSParameterAssert`](https://developer.apple.com/library/ios/documentation/Cocoa/Reference/Foundation/Miscellaneous/Foundation_Functions/#//apple_ref/c/macro/NSParameterAssert) as well.

 ### Are you sure you can send the message to nil?